 Tuition scholarships are awarded each year to qualified entering dental students.
 The awards provide financial support up to $15,000 per year for as many as four years, if the student maintains an appropriate level of academic and professional performance.

-Information on financial assistance for dental students is available from the University's Office of Student Financial Aid as well as the College of Dentistry Office of Student Affairs.
+Information on financial assistance for dental students is available from the university's Office of Student Financial Aid as well as the College of Dentistry Office of Student Affairs.

 Expenses

 The College of Dentistry maintains the Supply-Instrument Management System (SIMS), which provides students with instruments and supplies necessary throughout their dental training.
-The SIMS usage fee for the D.D.S. is payable in installments over the four-year program.
+The SIMS usage fee for the DDS is payable in installments over the four-year program.

 A fee for expendable laboratory supplies is charged each of the first two years.
 A $100 breakage fee also must be deposited; the deposit is refundable upon graduation or termination of enrollment.